 Of course, it's very difficult to smoke in heavy rain regardless of the temperature, but cold weather can also bring light rain or snow.
 When water hits your smoker, it evaporates, and evaporation pulls heat from your smoker.
 If it begins to rain or snow while you are smoking, it’s time to open up the vents and bring up the temperature to offset this heat loss.
 Keep a close eye on it to make sure you're hitting your optimal temperature.

 The ideal smoking environment is a warm and calm one.
 Anything you can do to create this environment will help you maintain good temperatures and have a successful barbecue.

-By positioning your smoker in a sheltered (but not enclosed) space, you can reduce the effects of wind.
+By positioning your smoker in a sheltered (but not enclosed) space, you can reduce the effects of wind and rain.
 Some people have gone so far as to build windbreaks to set around their smokers to keep the wind away.
-This can be a good strategy, but make sure you are not putting flammable material in close proximity to your smoker.
-The wind can make sparks jump a good distance.
+This can be a good strategy, as long as you are not putting flammable material close to your smoker.
+The wind can carry sparks a good distance.

 Some home cooks use insulation materials to hold the heat in their smokers.
 This strategy can be safe and effective as long as you're using flame-resistant materials.
 You can typically find fire-resistant insulation or water heater blankets at your local hardware store.
 Cut to fit around your smoker, these materials can hold in a great deal of the heat.
 Just make sure you don't cover up the vents.